 The determination of whether an interperiodic screen is medically necessary may be made by a health, developmental, or educational professional who comes into contact with the child outside of the formal health care system (e.g., State early intervention or special education programs, Head Start and day care programs, the Special Supplemental Food Program for Women, Infants and Children (WIC), and other nutritional assistance programs).
 For example, a child is screened at age 5 according to your periodicity schedule for vision services and is found to have no abnormalities.
 At age 6, the child is referred to the school nurse by a teacher who suspects the child has a vision problem.
 The screening indicates a problem may exist.
 If the child is referred to a qualified provider of vision care, the services must be covered even though under your periodicity schedule vision services may not be required until the child reaches age 7.

 C. General Information.--Sections 1905(a)(4)(B) and 1905(r) of the Act require periodicity schedules to assure that at least a minimum number of health examinations occur at critical points in a child’s life.
-In addition, §1905(r) of the Act requires that medically necessary interperiodic screens be
+In addition, §1905(r) of the Act requires that medically necessary interperiodic screens be provided.

 The periodicity schedule provides a minimum basis for follow-up assessments after initial examination.
 Examinations must be provided with reasonable promptness to new eligibles after their initial requests.
 There is flexibility to strengthen the preventive nature of the program by providing screening, diagnostic, and treatment services between otherwise scheduled examinations.
 Implement periodicity schedules only up to the age at which individuals are no longer eligible.